EdTech

 2. Bengali: Educating the East

-Ever heard of Bengali pride?
-It’s real, and the second most spoken language in India proves it.
-With a stronghold in West Bengal, Assam, and Tripura, Bengali opens doors to regions packed with academic aspirations.
-Bengali isn’t just about numbers—it’s about culture.
-Adding this language gives your app major street cred in the East.
+The second most spoken language in India with a stronghold in West Bengal, Assam, and Tripura.
+Bengali opens doors to regions packed with academic aspirations.

 3. Tamil: The South's Scholarly Pride

-Tamil Nadu doesn’t play around when it comes to education.
-With its rich literary legacy, Tamil is more than just a language—it’s an institution.
-Localizing your EdTech app in Tamil lets you ride the wave of entrance prep, government exams, and technical education in South India.
-It’s the perfect blend of tradition and modern learning.
+With its rich literary legacy, Tamil is more than just a language—it's an institution.
+Localizing in Tamil lets you ride the wave of entrance prep, government exams, and technical education in South India.

 4. Telugu: The Tech & Innovation Hub

-WTelugu represents the cool kids in Andhra Pradesh and Telangana.
+Telugu represents the cool kids in Andhra Pradesh and Telangana.
 Known for its tech-savvy population, this language is prime real estate for EdTech innovation.
-Whether it’s coding courses or skill-based training, Telugu users are your next-gen power players.
-Bonus?
-It’s one of the best languages for EdTech in India.

 5. Marathi: The Western Powerhouse